 Frogs in mythology are fairly commonplace.
 These poor creatures are often portrayed in fairy stories and folklore as clumsy, ugly beings but often with hidden talents.

 In Medieval Europe, some religions, notably Catholicism, believed that frogs represented the Devil due to the fact that Witches used them as 'familiars'.

-There are stories that tell us frogs and toads were poisonous and very bad luck if you happened to come across one in your day.
+There are stories of frogs in mythology that tell us frogs and toads were poisonous and very bad luck if you happened to come across one in your day.